brianaus98/LGTOW.github.io/README.md

 ## Welcome to the MedReminder Home Page

 Please check out our Youtube video on how to our app.
 We promise it is user friendly! [![Screenshot_2020-04-22 medreminder app](https://user-images.githubusercontent.com/54367282/80056440-3a1aac00-84f2-11ea-8313-872de0edec39.png)
- ](https://youtu.be/Bkevtr9tngk-) to view are Youtube video
+ ](https://youtu.be/Bkevtr9tngk-) To view are Youtube video please click the image above